marios2153/Child-Matters/README.md

 A HTML website for a physiotherapy centre in Greece
 # Content
 1.Info about centre and the facilities 🏢
-2.Info and bio about the staff members 🧑‍💻
-3.Info about the centre services 🎖️
+2.Info and bio about the staff members in fully customized and designed cards🧑‍💻 3.Info about the centre services 🎖️
 4.Contact form and adress in maps 📍
 5. cookies and privacy policy 🍪